 These relationships are important in Aligni because as you choose parts to purchase, Aligni uses the distribution and linecard relationships to determine which vendors sell a particular part.
+If the manufacturer and vendor relationships have not been correctly set up, you will not see your expected vendor choices on quotes and purchases.
 All quotes in Aligni are listed by their corresponding vendor.
 When you submit a request for quotation or purchase order, you submit it to a contact at a vendor.

 You may optionally approve vendors and set an approval expiration date.
 This can be helpful if your organization requires vendor approval based on certification (e.g. ISO 9001).
-As the expiration date approaches, your organization owner will receive an email notification of the pending expiration.
+As the expiration date approaches (30 days prior to expiration), your organization owner will receive an email notification of the pending expiration.
 You can also filter approved vendors by expiration date by selecting the clock icon at the top of the sort set.

 Setting up the relationships between manufacturers, vendors, and contacts is done on the corresponding detail pages for specific records.

 - Add vendors to the distribution of a manufacturer on the manufacturer’s detail page.
 Multiple vendors may be distributors for each manufacturer.

 - Add manufacturers to the linecard of a vendor on the vendor’s detail page.
 Multiple manufacturers may be on the linecard for each vendor.